syash12/Predicting-Future-Sales/README.md

 The above block diagram visualizes numbers of items sold per category.

 Generally for for predicting time data, we need the data to be stationary.
-Meaning that the mean, variance, and covariance should not be a function of time.
-For our data.
+Meaning that the mean, variance, and covariance should not be a function of time for our data.
 There is an overall trend that we need to remove for our data to be stationary.

 ![data breakdown](https://imgur.com/9DNOqwh.png)

 This image shows the breakdown of our data.
-After we remove a the overall trend of the data.
+After we remove the overall trend of the data.
 The data becomes stationary and we are able to predict the data with our models

 To test the stationarity of our data, we used the Dickey fuller test.
 This test will show us if our data is stationary after we removed the overall trend.
 After the test, the p value was 0.01 meaning that we can assume that our data is stationary and use time series prediction modes.